Fire safety issues and Government policy

 Legal restrictions on distributions that can be paid to shareholders in order to protect creditors.
 This will limit the ability for such payments to be made until all fire safety remediation work has been completed.

-In the meantime, the properties will be income generating and the funds will restart paying dividends to shareholders.
+In the meantime, the properties will be income generating and the funds have restarted paying dividends to shareholders.

 How much can I expect to receive back?